So, you have confirmed that you have a rat in your house!

 Seal Your Home

 You don’t have to kill rats to get rid of them.
-You can make it difficult to get into your home.
+You can make it challenging to get into your home.

 As I mentioned above, if you hear rats in your walls, then you should be checking the outside of your home, in that area, to see if any small holes will allow rats to enter.